Spencer-Sch/Calculator_2.0/README.md

 - Added more tests for 'buildOperand' and 'sumSubMultDiv'

 - Fixed issue with 'EquasionOutput' text flashing inbetween state renders when 'Calculate' was activated.
 Added a useTimeout() to delay the state evaluation.

+- Began setting up files and test files for equalsLogic, equalsHelperLogic.
+Going to attempt to build out equals and equalsHelper while using TDD.
+To be continued...